It's hard to believe that I run a successful business.

 I ran this business for a few years, making just enough to get by and pay my expenses.

 One month (the "last straw" month) I made a few thousand dollars, which was huge for me.
-But that was the result of hustling my ass off with no days off, going to weekend "rock and roll flea markets" to sell my clothes, approaching shops and selling bulk wholesale orders, and completely burning myself out.
+But that was the result of hustling my ass off with no days off, going to weekend "rock and roll flea markets" to sell my clothes, selling bulk orders, and completely burning myself out.

 So I had to decide if I wanted to:

-- hire people to help me list, pack, and ship vintage clothes and “scale” my vintage shop, or
+- hire people to help me list, pack, and ship vintage clothes and “scale” my flipping clothes, or

-While I was running my vintage clothing store online, I came across vintage campers (I think I was searching for pictures of girls in cute vintage clothes for shop styling inspo and some photos came up about the campers and I was like…”wow, I must have one of those little spaceships”).
+While I was flipping clothes, I came across vintage campers (I think I was searching for pictures of girls in cute vintage clothes for shop styling inspo and some photos came up about the campers and I was like…”wow, I must have one of those little spaceships”).

 So I took my entire savings account and bought one.